unwize/pokespecrs/README.md

 # Features

 **Fast**: Written in Rust, PokeSpecRS gets the job done quickly.
-It utilizes an optional local cache to further enhance responsiveness.  _(Coming Soon!)_
+It utilizes an optional persistent local cache to further enhance responsiveness.

 **Tested**: PokeSpecRS features a large and robust collection of tests that are run to ensure your spec gets generated without error, every time. _(Coming Soon!)_

 **Readable**: With an emphasis on clarity, PokeSpecRS ensures that its outputs are legible and concise.

 **Correct**: PokeSpecRS ensures your specs are legal, to the best of its abilities.
 Leveraging PokeAPI, PokeSpecRS does the hard work for you.

+**Configurable**: Want to hard-code default values for your specs?
+Change the location of the cache?
+PokeSpecRS has you covered with its highly-configurable behaviors.

 # Commands